 If you have the cards in the correct positions, you will be able to see on the left that you have the cross (positions 1 and 2), surrounded by four cards (positions 3, 4, 5, and 6) which represent the circle, next to four cards in a vertical row (positions 7, 8, 9, and 10), which represents the staff.
 You may choose to place all of the cards face-up from the beginning of the reading, or you can place them all face-down, and turn them over for interpretation one at a time.
 Again, the choice is yours.
 Do what feels right to you.

 When you are shuffling the cards, or when you are laying out the spread, pay particular attention to cards that seem to “jump” or fall out of the deck.
 Usually, these cards have something specific to say regarding the issue at hand.
 They could indicate another person or another issue that is closely tied to the seekers situation, so much so that it is influencing the events at hand.

 Put them aside for the moment, and examine them when interpreting the reading.

 PUTTING IT TOGETHER

 Think of a reading as telling a story.
-The story starts with the seeker’s current state (position 1), and what may be his biggest current problem (position 2).
-Next, go into what has propelled the seeker into that situation (positions 3 and 4).
+The story starts with the client’s current state (position 1), and what may be the biggest current problem (position 2).
+Next, go into what has propelled the client into that situation (positions 3 and 4).
 Examine how the seeker feels about the current situation (position 5).
 What is in store for the seeker next (position 6)?
-What will be going on inside of the seeker at this time (position 7), and what will be going on around him (position 8)?
-What are his main expectations or concerns (position 9).
+What will be going on inside of the client at this time (position 7), and what will be going on around him/her (position 8)?
+What are the main expectations or concerns (position 9).
 Finally, if things go unaltered, what will be the result (position 10).

 Remember, the future is not set in stone.
 The cards are a great tool to help us decide our plan of action in order to obtain the desired result.
 They don’t rule us, or make things happen to us.
 Give an honest reading, and you can help a number of people with the Celtic Cross spread.